Minimal volume entropy and fiber growth

 Let $\pi:X \to P$ be simplicial map from a connected finite simplicial $m$-complex~$X$ to a simplicial $k$-complex~$P$ with~$k<m$.
 We will assume that the map $\pi:X \to P$ is onto and that its fibers~$F_p$ are connected; see Proposition~\ref{prop:connected}.

-The goal of this section is to construct a family of piecewise flat metrics~$g_t$ on~$X$ which collapses onto~$P$.
+The goal of this section is to construct a family of piecewise flat metrics~$g_t$ on~$X$ which collapses onto~$P$ (\ie, for which the map $\pi:X \to P$ is $1$-Lipschitz and the length of its fibers goes to zero).
 The construction relies on some simplicial embeddings of~$X$ and~$P$ into an Euclidean space~$E$ of large dimension.

 Let $\Delta^s=\Delta^s(p_0,\dots,p_s)$ be the abstract $s$-simplex with the same vertices $p_0,\dots,p_s$ as~$P$.
 Fix an $(s+1)$-dimensional Euclidean space~$H$ with an orthonormal basis $e_0,\dots,e_s$.
 Identify the abstract $s$-simplex~$\Delta^s$ with the regular $s$-simplex of~$H$ with vertices $\frac{1}{\sqrt{2}} e_0,\dots,\frac{1}{\sqrt{2}} e_s$.
 Define the subcomplex